-St. Paul, Minn. – Charlotte Fagan ‘12, of East Greenwich, R.I., has been awarded a Thomas J. Watson Fellowship.
+St. Paul, Minn. – Sylvia Thomas '14, of Winona, Minn., has been awarded a Thomas J. Watson Fellowship.
 The fellowship, a one-year grant for independent study and travel outside of the United States, is awarded annually to graduating college/university seniors.
-This year the Foundation awarded 40 fellowships out of the 147 finalists who were nominated, and the awardees came from 29 of the 40 colleges on the Watson roster.
+This year the Foundation awarded 43 fellowships.
+Over 700 applications were received by the campus partners and 150 were ultimately nominated.
+The awardees came from 29 of the 40 colleges on the Watson roster.
 The fellows come from select private liberal arts colleges and universities.

 The Thomas J. Watson Fellowship offers college graduates of "unusual promise" a year of independent, purposeful exploration and travel, in international settings new to them, to enhance their capacity for resourcefulness, imagination, openness, and leadership and to foster their humane and effective participation in the world community.

 On her farm in rural Minnesota, Sylvia Thomas had limited access to technology, but the radio was always on.
 At a young age, she recorded mock radio shows on cassette tapes featuring topics that reflected her social justice values.

 Thomas, a geography major, said receiving the Watson means she’ll have opportunity to pursue community radio, a subject, movement, and process that she is “totally crazy about.”